-Julia Wright's Gumbo Cook Off Winner
+Julia Wright's Chicken Andouille Gumbo Recipe Cook-Off Winner

 Julia is a home cook from the Pacific Northwest, just east of Seattle, in what she calls "Microsoft Land".
 Julia is also a member of my Facebook group, What I Cooked For Dinner Last Night, where our group shares meals they've prepared the night before giving us all ideas for future meals and inspiration to try new foods.